yugabyte/yugabyte-db/docs/content/stable/architecture/docdb-sharding/tablet-splitting.md

 [Master flags](../../../reference/configuration/yb-master/#tablet-splitting-flags)

-* `outstanding_tablet_split_limit` limits the total number of outstanding tablet splits to 1 by defualt.
+* `outstanding_tablet_split_limit` limits the total number of outstanding tablet splits to 1 by default.
 Tablets that are performing post-split compactions count against this limit.
 * `outstanding_tablet_split_limit_per_tserver` limits the total number of outstanding tablet splits per node to 1 by default.
 Tablets that are performing post-split compactions count against this limit.

 [TServer flags](../../../reference/configuration/yb-tserver/#sharding-flags)

 ### Example: YCSB workload with automatic tablet splitting

 In the following example, a three-node cluster is created and uses a YCSB workload to demonstrate the use of automatic tablet splitting in a YSQL database: